pytorch/ao/torchao/prototype/low_bit_optim/README.md

 NOTE:
 - 8-bit optimizers: PyTorch >= 2.3 is required.
 - 4-bit optimizers: PyTorch >= 2.5 is required.
 Additionally, we don't implement rank-1 normalization for quantizing 2nd moment as originally done in the paper.
-- FP8 optimizers: PyTorch >= 2.3 and CUDA compute capability >= 8.9 are required.
+- FP8 optimizers: For CPU, PyTorch >= 2.3 is required.
+For CUDA, PyTorch >= 2.4 and CUDA compute capability >= 8.9 are required.
 - The first training step is expected to be slow since the optimizer needs to be compiled.

 ## Benchmarks